jcpetro97/ansible-role-sshconfig/README.md

 SshConfig
 =========

-This role will create/update the /home/<username>/.ssh/config file with the content specified in the playbook exexution.
+This role will create/update the /home/<username>/.ssh/config file with the content specified in the playbook execution.

 Requirements
 ------------